-Nelson Mandela in a 'critical but stable' condition
+Mandela remains 'critical but stable'

 The granddaughter of Nelson Mandela has said he is in a stable condition, though he remains critically ill.

 The 94-year-old former South African leader was admitted to hospital nearly three weeks ago with a lung infection, but his health has recently worsened.

 Huge crowds have been gathering outside the hospital, many leaving messages of support and flowers for him.

 His granddaughter, Ndileka Mandela, said the family were taking comfort from the public's support.

 Nelson Mandela is one of the world's most respected figures for his work in ridding South Africa of 'apartheid' - a system which treated black people as much less important than white people.